Kelston Boys’ High School offers the National Certificate of Educational Achievement - NCEA - pathway.

 YEAR 11

-Students must study English and Mathematics; Science is highly recommended and choose three other courses.
+Students must study English and Mathematics.
+Science is highly recommended and choose three other courses.
 Six courses in total.
-Students are placed in the course which allows them to succeed but also challenges them academically.
+Students are placed in course which allows them to succeed but also challenges them academically.

 YEAR 12